-This fair features organisations recruiting for graduate and internship schemes, and placement years.
+This fair features organisations recruiting for graduate schemes, placement years and internships.
 Check each employer's entry requirements and be aware that many companies may recruit from any degree discipline.

-If you'd like to chat with one of the Careers and Placements team before the fair, come to a drop-in (Mon, Tues, Thurs, Fri 11.00-13.00) or send us a question via Handshake (message the Careers Information Team in the public staff list in career centre).
+If you'd like to chat with one of the Careers and Placements team before the fair, come to a drop-in (11am - 1pm, Mon - Fri in term-time) or send us a question via Handshake.

 If you hope to stay on to work in the UK after your degree or Masters, please read the information on our pages for international students (Working after studies section).
 We recommend you read this information before the fair.
-UK visas will be changing in 2021 to include a Graduate Route visa, for students graduating summer 2021 or later, and the points based Skilled Worker Visa from January 2021; further information will be on the international students' pages as it becomes available.
+Your main options will be the Graduate Route visa, which does not require employer sponsorship, or a points based Skilled Worker Visa if the employer is prepared to sponsor for graduate roles.

 Think about what you can offer a UK employer, your strengths and motivation: as well as skills acquired through your course, you might bring cultural knowledge and awareness, language skills, understanding of global markets…